thepeacemonk/thepeacemonk/README.md

 🇧🇷 &nbsp;Pre-medical student from **Brazil**, building **Anki add-ons** as a hobby — small, focused widgets that make studying feel a bit less like work.

-🤖 &nbsp;AI enthusiast.
-I like automating the boring parts and letting the flashcards do the rest.

 🌐 &nbsp;A **new web-app is on the way** — details soon.

 <br>